billhammond-dev/OctopusInfoTool1/README.md

 Need to find a way to stop/kill all incoming data if thew user changes their selection?
 Otherwise seems data keeps coming in from old stuff

+put in a stop button that kills the task get loop and also the loop for getting step history

 How to secure connection betwen front and backend?

 How to know if a container is secure, i.e. has safe modules?